These Pokémon Makeup Brushes Are Bringing Back SO Many Memories

 Everyone was obsessed with the Pokémon Go app for a month or two last summer, but it’s been all about unicorns and mermaids and Lisa Frank ever since.
 Until now!
 Etsy user SimbaeShop has created a full nine-piece set of Pokémon makeup brushes, and they are the real deal.
 There’s a fan brush, a flat shader brush, a large blending brush, a small blending brush, a pencil brush, a small flat shade brush, a small pencil brush, an eyeliner brush, and a lip brush.
 Each one features a different species of Pokémon, and you will want to — dare I say it? — catch ‘em all.

-You can score the whole crew on Etsy for $42.50 — which seems like a pretty fair price to relive the best parts of your childhood without draining your phone battery before you’ve even left the house à la Go.
-(Let’s not even get into that whole personal data-collecting situation.)
+You can score the whole crew on Etsy for £34.12 — which seems like a pretty fair price to relive the best parts of your childhood without draining your phone battery before you’ve even left the house à la Go.

 Related Video: